v0.7.0 — P2P sync, daily-driver-ready

 +

 `brew install outl` (Homebrew formula coming soon) or `cargo install outl` (works today).
-Then `outl init ~/notes && outl --path ~/notes` opens the TUI on today's journal.
+Then `outl init ~/notes && outl --workspace ~/notes` opens the TUI on today's journal.
 First-run cost is ~30 seconds.

 05 · ship it